abhn/Crypto-Learnings/README.md

 ## Block Cipher Modes
 - A block cipher mode is an encrypting function used when more than just one block of data is to be processed.
-- Think of it as a wrapper around the actual block cipher alogrithm.
+- Think of it as a wrapper around the actual block cipher algorithm.
 - Why is it required?
 Because if no cipher mode is used, a plaintext ABC will encrypt to the same ciphertext XYZ for a single key.
 - How is that a problem?
-Given our everyday communications are not truely random (for example, packet headers, misc data that repeats in a typical internet exchange (say the sender's ID in a whatsapp group chat)), we do not want to leak the information that some particular data is being repeated.
+Given our everyday communications are not truly random (for example, packet headers, misc data that repeats in a typical internet exchange (say the sender's ID in a whatsapp group chat)), we do not want to leak the information that some particular data is being repeated.
 - Block cipher modes are divided into the ones providing confidentiality only and the ones providing confidentiality and authentication

 ### Block Ciphers providing confidentiality only